Skip to main content

 • In Person Walking Tour Saturday March 14, 2026 9:30-Noon PST

-Tour Dates for Sorubg Quarter will be Updated at end of March, you may check the drop down mentu, or contact Wendy Abarca at wabarca@uclaextension.edu directly for questions regarding tours.
+Tour Dates for Summer Quarter will be Updated at end of May, you may check the drop down mentu, or contact Wendy Abarca at wabarca@uclaextension.edu directly for questions regarding tours for a larger group, such as a school field trips, tranisition fairs, or Webinar presentation for larger groups.

 Royce Hall at UCLA